SrJupi/inception/README.md

 * Docker and Docker Compose must be installed.
 * All images are built from Debian, no pre-built images from external sources are allowed.
-* The domain must be configured to point to login.42.fr (replace login with your username).

 ## Installation